mstksg/inCode/copy/entries/typed-sm-lc-1.md

 First, we use `-XTypeData` to define a data kind: `Ty` is a kind with types `TInt :: Ty`, `TBool :: Ty`, etc. And in `Expr t`, we have an expression tagged with `t`, which describes the result type.
+(In fact, _all_ data types are automatically promoted to the type level with `-XDataKinds`.
+You might see the `'Nothing` quote prefix syntax in cases where it's ambiguous if you're talking about the data constructor or the type constructor, like `'[]` and `'(,)`)

 For example, because we have `EPrim :: Prim t -> Expr t`, and `PInt 3 :: Prim TInt`, we have `EPrim (PInt 3) :: Expr TInt`: a primitive 3 is an expression